IfanSnek/BF2VR-Alpha/README.md

 ### Hotkeys
 * END: Attempts to eject the mod while keeping the game open.
 This often will crash
-* HOME: This will recenter the view.
-Press this if the perspective is wrong or movment is backwards.
+* HOME: This will reload the config.

 # Contributing
 This code is open source.
 Please read the licence if you want to fork.
 Contributions are welcome.